apache/arrow/docs/source/cpp/flight.rst

 RPC calls expose a ``Cancel`` method which allows terminating a call early.

-On the server side, timeouts are transparent.
+On the server side, no additional code is needed to implement timeouts.
 For cancellation, the server needs to manually poll :func:`ServerCallContext::is_cancelled
 <arrow::flight::ServerCallContext::is_cancelled>` to check if the
 client has cancelled the call, and if so, break out of any processing